electricimp/LIS3DH/README.md

-# LIS3DH 2.0.3 #
+# LIS3DH 3.0.0 #

 The [LIS3DH](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/CD00274221.pdf) is a three-axis MEMS accelerometer.
 The LIS3DH application note can be found [here](http://www.st.com/web/en/resource/technical/document/application_note/CD00290365.pdf).
 This sensor has extensive functionality and this class has not yet implemented all of it.
-The LIS3DH can interface over I&sup2;C or SPI.
-This library addresses only I&sup2;C. All interrupt functions in the current library are configured for int1 only.
-There is no support for settings or control on int2.
+The LIS3DH can interface over I&sup2;C or SPI; this library addresses only I&sup2;C.

+All interrupt functions in the current library are configured for interrupt 1 only.
+There is no support for settings or control on interrupt 2.

 This library also supports the LIS2DH12, another widely used three-axis MEMS accelerometer and which can be found on [Electric Imp’s impExplorer&trade; Kit](https://developer.electricimp.com/gettingstarted/devkits).